Nikoloutsos/myHomework/README.md

 # myHomework  :books:

-myHomework is a simple android app allowing users to locally save their homework!!
+myHomework is a simple android app allowing users to locally save their homework/notes!!

 ## Contributors